ymglez/jsonpack/README.md

     5. Click 'Generate' button.

-    6. Open the created msgpack.sln on Visual Studio.
+    6. Open the created jsonpack.sln on Visual Studio.

     7. Build all